-Interns also participate in referrals to additional services offered at the Adult OPD when appropriate: The Center for Integrated Health (CIH) is a combined medical/mental health clinic that is co-located within the Adult Outpatient Psychiatric Department.
+Psychologists-in-training also participate in referrals to additional services offered at the Adult OPD when appropriate: The Center for Integrated Health (CIH) is a combined medical/mental health clinic that is co-located within the Adult Outpatient Psychiatric Department.
 The program, which opened in 2011, enables OPD patients with both behavioral and medical conditions to see a team of doctors who can collaborate and coordinate their care and help them avoid drug interactions.
 An array of services is offered, including screenings for chronic conditions such as diabetes, hypertension, HIV testing, and cardiac, and respiratory disease.
 This program has improved compliance with medical care, decreased the number of psychiatric admissions, lessened medical complications, demonstrated improved rates of chronic disease control, and achieved a significantly higher rate of patients attending their scheduled primary care appointments.
-Patients in the Adult OPD may also be referred for services within the home.
-NYC H+H/Community Care is a critical element in H+H's integrated healthcare delivery, targeted toward providing services for low-income individuals who have been significantly underserved by existing home care services.
+Patients in the Adult OPD may also be referred for services within the home; NYC H+H/Community Care is a critical element in H+H's integrated healthcare delivery, targeted toward providing services for low-income individuals who have been significantly underserved by existing home care services.
 Nurses (or other professional staff members) visit patients at home to help them manage their chronic conditions or acute illnesses.
 Home health aides assist patients with daily activities such as shopping, meal preparation, bathing, and communicating with friends and family.
 These ongoing relationships help patients maintain their connection to the outside world.

-Intern Participation in OPD: Interns carry approximately 14-18 cases, throughout the year.
-Interns can complete this requirement by including core and elective experiences.
+Psychologists-in-training Can complete this requirement by including core and elective experiences.
 Training caseloads are provided to ensure a variety of treatment experiences as well as focused experience in a diagnostic area of particular interest.
-In this core rotation, the major portion of the clinical time is spent in the provision of individual, group and family treatment.
-Interns work as part of a multidisciplinary treatment team, including social workers, psychiatrists, and other clinical and non-clinical staff.
-Interns are responsible for treatment of their clients, as well as administrative responsibilities (maintenance of appropriate documentation, including treatment plans and progress notes).
-By the end of the year, interns are expected to develop treatment plans that require minimal correction.
-In addition, interns participate in an outpatient intake rotation, generally completing between 10 and 15 intake evaluations over the course of their internship.
-In this service, interns will more frequently collaborate with family members and as such the intern will learn how to organize and formulate clinical findings when two or more generations are involved.
-The intern will also gain experience in integrating information from school settings.
+In this core rotation, the major portion of the clinical time is spent in the provision of individual, group, and family treatment.
+Psychologists-in-training work as part of a multidisciplinary treatment team, including social workers, psychiatrists, and other clinical and non-clinical staff.
+Psychologists-in-training are responsible for treatment of their clients and administrative responsibilities (maintenance of appropriate documentation, including treatment plans, progress notes, etc.).
+By the end of the year, psychologists-in-training are expected to independently develop treatment plans that require minimal correction.
+In addition, psychologists-in-training participate in an outpatient intake rotation, generally completing between 10 and 15 intake evaluations over the course of their internship.
+In this service, psychologists-in-training will more frequently collaborate with family members, and as such, the trainee will learn how to organize and formulate clinical findings when two or more generations are involved.
+The trainee will also gain experience in integrating information from school settings.

-Inpatient Level of Care: Interns spend one day per week for three months.
-Within this experience, interns may carry individual cases, participate in case management, and lead groups.
+Inpatient Level of Care: Psychologists-in-training spend at least one day per week for three months on their inpatient rotation.
+Within this experience, psychologists-in-training may carry individual cases, participate in case management, and lead groups.
 Participation in the milieu and meeting regularly with the clinical team are central aspects of the experience.
-In addition, interns must review treatment plans for their clients and maintain regular contact with the treatment team, which includes psychiatrists, medical students, social workers, nurses, music and arts therapists, and families.
-In addition, all interns must conduct a small applied QI project within the Inpatient units, typically focusing on some aspect of service delivery.
+In addition, psychologists-in-training must review treatment plans for their clients and maintain regular contact with the treatment team, which includes psychiatrists, medical students, social workers, nurses, music and arts therapists, and patients' families.
+In addition, all psychologists-in-training must conduct a small applied QI project within the Inpatient units, typically focusing on some aspect of service delivery.